-Select the post flow time setting function by pressing the adjustment control knob until the post gas LED is illuminated and then rotating the adjustment control knob to set the post flow time.
+Select the post flow time setting function by pressing the welding parameter selecting key (A) and set the post flow time using the rotary dial.

 After the parameters are set appropriately, open the gas valve of the cylinder and adjust the gas regulator to the desired flow value.